51 cool things to know about Super Bowl LI

 Other people to know

-13. Some famous Patriots fans are: Matt Damon, Ben Affleck, Captain America Chris Evans, most if not all of New Kids on the Block, and President Donald Trump.
+13. Some famous Patriots fans are Matt Damon, Ben Affleck, Captain America Chris Evans, most if not all of New Kids on the Block, and President Donald Trump.

 14. Some famous Falcons fans are: Samuel L. Jackson, President Jimmy Carter and country star Zac Brown.

-15. Falcons owner Arthur Blank is one of the founders of Home Depot.
+15. Falcons owner Arthur Blank is one of the founders of The Home Depot.

-16. Patriots owner Robert Kraft is the CEO of the Kraft Group.
+16. Patriots owner Robert Kraft is the chief executive of the Kraft Group.
 He has owned several other Boston-area sports teams, including the Boston Lobsters, a defunct professional tennis team with the most perfect logo ever.

 About the music